 Spencer Critchley, Managing Partner, Boots Road Group

-Boots Road Group Managing Partner Spencer Critchley is an award-winning writer, producer, and communications consultant with experience in broadcasting, film, digital media, public relations, advertising, and music.
+Boots Road Group Managing Partner Spencer Critchley is an award-winning writer, producer, and communication consultant with experience in broadcasting, film, digital media, public relations, advertising, and music.
 He is the author of Patriots of Two Nations.

 As a communication consultant, Spencer has worked for both of Barack Obama's presidential campaigns, former Congressman Sam Farr, the U.S. Department of Labor, the University of California at Berkeley, the Monterey Jazz Festival, and many others.